Skip to main content

 Exporting to glTF

-1. Make sure the remeshed basket and the decimated frame are selected, then go to the File menu, choose Export, then glTF 2.0.
+1. Make sure the remeshed wicker and the decimated cushions are selected, then go to the File menu, choose Export, then glTF 2.0.

 Blender Export to glTF 2.0

-1. In the Blender File View dialog make sure to open the Include dropdown and choose Selected Objects.
-This will exclude the source meshes, and export only the two new optimized meshes.
+2. In the Blender File View dialog make sure to open the Include dropdown and choose Selected Objects.

 Blender Export Selected Objects